powderflask/django-nifty-attachments/README.md

 In your urls:
 -------------

-You need to run one namespaced instance of the attachments app for each concrete Model.
+You need one namespaced set of attachment urls for each concrete Model.
 * Include the `attachments.urls`, supplying an explicit namespace *if your app urls are not namespaced*.
 * Inject your concrete Attachment Model, either the Model class or an `app_label.ModelName` string.